 The Mental Health Act (2014) (the Act) provides for the treatment, care, support and protection of people who have a mental illness; the protection of the rights of people who have a mental illness; and the recognition of the role of families and carers in providing the best possible care and support to people who have a mental illness, in the least restrictive environment.

-Review of the Mental Health Act (the Review)
+Review of the Mental Health Act (2014)

 - Have received treatment under the Act;